jvahedi/gpt-editor/EditorBot/Mac/README.md

    dropping them into the "Windows" folder within "EditorBot."

 3. In the search bar, look for and run "Anconda Powershell Prompt."
-   Navigate to the files' directory within this commnand line.
+   Navigate to the files' directory within this command line.
+   (Hint: use 'cd ~' to locate your home directory.)

 4. Type in "ClickMe.bat" and press enter.
 The edited files should appear in under 30 seconds.